Bring your event to life with visually rich designs

 The format of virtual fairs mirrors aspects of their physical counterparts, such as conference halls, with the aim of making navigation easy and intuitive for first-time users.
 New employees simply sign in and are presented with options to explore documents, images, and videos to help them learn about the organization at a comfortable pace.

 For big organizations that span different geographies, it’s important to be consistent.
-Training new hires globally is a major challenge for HR professionals due to differences in time, language and culture which is why many MNCs rely on their regional hubs.
-But if you’ve ever played a game of Chinese whispers – or ‘telephone’ as it’s known in the U.S. – you’ll understand what it feels like to develop a training program at a corporate level, only for the message to be lost at a local level.
+Training new hires globally is a major challenge for HR professionals due to differences in time, language, and culture which is why many MNCs rely on their regional hubs.
+But if you’ve ever played a game of Telephone, you’ll know what it feels like to develop a training program at a corporate level.
+The message only gets lost at a local level.

 With virtual onboarding fairs, you’re able to deliver the same content, material, information with the same impact consistently all year round.
 This global process standardization establishes a uniform benchmark for new hire training.
 Additionally, the platform offers multiple language support which allows seamless international communication.

 Virtual onboarding events provide employees with material and learning environments.
 Some might say that you still need a human element to explain the material in a more vivid, eloquent manner, and of course, lend itself to an interactive discussion.
 Well, virtual webinars cater to just that.
-Virtual fairs can support pre-recorded, semi-live and live webinars as well as entertain Q&A sessions which allows employees clarify issues and questions they might have.
+Virtual fairs can support pre-recorded, semi-live, and live webinars as well as entertain Q&A sessions so employees can clarify any concerns they might have.

 Monitoring employee understanding is difficult to ascertain from physical onboarding but is a key benefit of virtual onboarding.
 By tracking new employee progress, you can jump in with support and nudge employees along using virtual message boards.
 Because of the openness of the platform, new hires can rate their experience and provide feedback to strengthen the program for future new hires.

 To sum it all up, virtual onboarding simplifies and structures the training period for new hires at a lower cost with better results.
-The on-demand access to centralized information, the power to communicate directly with all employees and the ability to track and drive development sets virtual onboarding uniquely apart from traditional onboarding.
+What sets it apart from traditional onboarding is: